Contract Management Software as a Risk Management Solution

 When your contracts are appropriately stored, organized, and tagged within your contract management system, you can easily set up alerts and notifications so you have plenty of time to take whatever action is needed within the acceptable time frame.

 Failing to maintain contract compliance across your portfolio is another risk that is often avoidable with help from contract management software.
 Especially in heavily regulated industries like healthcare and financial services, compliance laws are updated frequently, and contracts must therefore be updated to reflect those changes.
-Contract management software allows users to search for specific contract language or clauses to isolate only the agreements that contain that search term.
+CLM software allows users to search for specific contract language or clauses to isolate only the agreements that contain that search term.
 This can make the process of revising every contract related to an updated industry regulation simple and straightforward, and protect your company from the repercussions of noncompliance.

 Every time a new agreement is signed, you accept the risk that a contract breach is within the realm of possibility.
-However, there are steps you can take to minimize the chances of a breach, including taking advantage of contract management software.
+However, there are steps you can take to minimize the chances of a breach of contract, including taking advantage of contract management software.
 As mentioned previously, using features like milestone notifications greatly reduces the chance of surprises during the contract lifecycle, and the ability to seamlessly search through your agreements puts you in a good position to catch and fix errors as quickly as possible.
 Knowing where all of your contracts are located and what’s contained within those agreements will go a long way in helping you avoid having to deal with costly contract breaches.

 Unauthorized Contract Access

 Storing contracts in physical filing cabinets or in email inboxes can leave your organization vulnerable to having your confidential contract data exposed to the world.
-Contract management software includes security measures designed to protect your contract data from falling into the wrong hands, including multi-factor authentication, audit trail reporting, and permission-based user roles, which allow administrators to assign various levels of access to the folders and files within your repository.
+CLM software includes security measures designed to protect your contract data from falling into the wrong hands, including multi-factor authentication, audit trail reporting, and permission-based user roles, which allow administrators to assign various levels of access to the folders and files within your repository.

 To learn more about how ContractWorks contract management software can help you reduce risks across your organization, schedule a demo today to discuss your specific needs and goals.